Stuartc183/PayrocAudition/README.md

 The back end will take the url and generate a 6 digit alpha numeric code, which gets stored along with the url.
 The url can then be retreieved using this code as a querystring parameter.

 I have not completed the ui side of the task yet.
-I will comtinue to do so purely as an excercise, as it has been some considerable time since I have done any ui work and definitely need to take a refresher.
+I will continue to do so purely as an excercise, as it has been some considerable time since I have done any ui work and definitely need to take a refresher.

 The code that I have completed runs and displays a swagger document to interact with.